tldr-pages/tldr/pages/common/gh-browse.md

 > Open a GitHub repository in the browser or print the URL.
 > More information: <https://cli.github.com/manual/gh_browse>.

-- Open the home page of the current repository in the default web browser:
+- Open the homepage of the current repository in the default web browser:

 `gh browse`

-- Open the home page of a specific repository in the default web browser:
+- Open the homepage of a specific repository in the default web browser:

 `gh browse {{owner}}/{{repository}}`